ShawnDriscoll/PyTraveller-NPC-LITE/ReadMe_v025.txt

 This program has been tested on Windows 10.

-To use this program, run the PytravLITE.exe file either at the CMD prompt or by double-clicking.
+To use this program, run the PyTravLITE.exe file either at the CMD prompt or by double-clicking.
 Then open your web browser to http://localhost:8080/generate